klgh/kaleighscruggs/content/export2/post/2012/07/2012-07-17-tri2remember-jefferson/index.md

 ---
-title: "Tri2Remember Jefferson"
+title: 'Tri2Remember Jefferson'
-date: "2012-07-17"
+date: '2012-07-17'
 categories:
-  - "life"
+  - 'life'
 tags:
-  - "bike"
+  - 'bike'
-  - "jefferson"
+  - 'jefferson'
-  - "open-water-swim"
+  - 'open-water-swim'
-  - "running"
+  - 'running'
-  - "sprint-triathlon"
+  - 'sprint-triathlon'
-  - "tri2remember"
+  - 'tri2remember'
-  - "trilife"
+  - 'trilife'
 ---

 I know, I have been really bad at posting!
 But here is my race recap for July 15th’s sprint triathlon in Jefferson, GA, Tri2Remember.
 I am also signed up to race in the 2nd race in this series, Tri2Remember Laurel Park on September 15th.
 I got a deal, $100 for both races!
 Not too shabby!